-Assessor a medical practitioner who holds a current accreditation issued by the Minister in accordance with section 22(17) of the Return to Work Act 2014 Act the Return to Work Act 2014 Advisory Committee a Committee established in Part 11 of the Act AHPRA the Australian Health Practitioner Regulation Agency Assessment a Whole Person Impairment Assessment Compensating Authority ReturnToWorkSA or a self-insured employer, depending upon which entity has paid, or is liable to pay compensation under the Act CRPS Complex Regional Pain Syndrome GEPIC Guide to the Evaluation of Psychiatric Impairments for Clinicians Guidelines the Impairment Assessment Guidelines published under section 22(3) of the Act (or the WorkCover Guidelines for the Evaluation of Permanent Impairment, where required) Impairment Assessment Advisor performs a technical compliance review of the Impairment Assessment Report, to ensure consistent application of, and compliance with, the Act and the Guidelines, relevant American Medical Association Guides and relevant case law Impairment Assessment Report a report prepared by an Accredited Assessor in accordance with the Impairment Assessment Guidelines The Minister the Minister to whom the Act is committed under section 5 of the Administrative Arrangements Act 1994 Requestor the requestor of the assessment, which can include ReturnToWorkSA, the claims agent, the South Australian Employment Tribunal or self-insured employer
+Assessor a medical practitioner who holds a current accreditation issued by the Minister in accordance with section 22(17) of the Return to Work Act 2014 Act the Return to Work Act 2014 Minister's Advisory Committee a Committee established in Part 11 of the Act AHPRA the Australian Health Practitioner Regulation Agency Assessment a Whole Person Impairment Assessment Compensating Authority ReturnToWorkSA or a self-insured employer, depending upon which entity has paid, or is liable to pay compensation under the Act CRPS Complex Regional Pain Syndrome GEPIC Guide to the Evaluation of Psychiatric Impairments for Clinicians Guidelines the Impairment Assessment Guidelines published under section 22(3) of the Act (or the WorkCover Guidelines for the Evaluation of Permanent Impairment , where required) Immediate Family Member a spouse or former spouse, de facto partner or former de facto partner, child, parent, grandparent, grandchild or sibling of an employee, or a child, parent, grandparent, grandchild or sibling of an employee's spouse or de facto partner.
+It includes step-relations (e.g. step-parents and step-children) as well as adoptive relations Impairment Assessment Advisor performs a technical compliance review of the Impairment Assessment Report, to ensure consistent application of, and compliance with, the Act and the Guidelines, relevant American Medical Association Guides and relevant case law Impairment Assessment Report a report prepared by an Assessor in accordance with the Impairment Assessment Guidelines

-ReturnToWorkSA the statutory authority established to provide work injury insurance and regulating the South Australian Return to Work scheme RPL recognition of prior learning RTW scheme Return to Work scheme Service Standards Standards as detailed under schedule 5 of the Act Service Requirements expectations as described within the Impairment Assessor Accreditation Scheme (IAAS) Scheme RTW scheme's Impairment Assessor Accreditation Scheme Technical Compliance Review review of the Impairment Assessment Report, to ensure consistent application of, and compliance with, the Act and the Guidelines, relevant American Medical Association Guides and relevant case law
+The Minister the Minister to whom the Act is committed under section 5 of the Administrative Arrangements Act 1994 Requestor the requestor of the Assessment, which can include ReturnToWorkSA, the claims agent, the South Australian Employment Tribunal or self-insured employer ReturnToWorkSA the statutory authority established to provide work injury insurance and regulating the South Australian Return to Work scheme RPL recognition of prior learning RTW scheme Return to Work scheme Service Standards Standards as detailed under schedule 5 of the Act Service Requirements expectations as described within the Impairment Assessor Accreditation Scheme (IAAS) Scheme RTW scheme's Impairment Assessor Accreditation Scheme Staff all the people employed by a particular organisation Technical Compliance Review review of the Impairment Assessment Report, to ensure consistent application of, and compliance with, the Act and the Guidelines, relevant American Medical Association Guides and relevant case law